mauricek12d/README-Generator/README.md

 ## Instructions

-Here is the link on how to intall and use the README Generator
+Here is the link on how to install and use the README Generator

 https://drive.google.com/file/d/12r7PIGh9BNZLhnZWUuDZuvC746KhBjdD/view